Alliance of Sahel States: Judicial cooperation and regional court

-The ministers of the Sahel Alliance states met in May 2025 to establish judicial cooperation within the AES.
-The meeting, chaired by Malian Prime Minister General Abdoulaye Maiga, focused on creating a common legal framework to address transnational challenges, including insecurity, arms proliferation, and money laundering.
-The goal is to enhance judicial convergence without unifying laws and to make systems interoperable while improving governance, legal protections, and institutional stability.

-The meeting resulted in the establishment of a regional criminal court aimed at addressing terrorism, violent extremism, and human rights violations in the Sahel region.
+AES ministers met in May 2025 to establish judicial cooperation within the AES.
+The meeting, chaired by Malian Prime Minister Abdoulaye Maïga, focused on creating a common legal framework to address transnational challenges, including insecurity, arms proliferation, and money laundering.
+The goal was to enhance judicial convergence without unifying laws and to make systems interoperable while improving governance, legal protections, and institutional stability.
+Participants proposed the establishment of a regional criminal court aimed at addressing terrorism, violent extremism, and human rights violations in the Sahel region.
 This initiative shows a commitment to unified judicial responses against security and governance challenges in the region.
 A decision has not yet been made on the location of the proposed court.
 A high-security prison of "international standards" will also be built to house convicted prisoners.

-Planned withdrawal from the ICC
+Withdrawal from the ICC

-In September 2025, the AES criticized the International Criminal Court as "a neo-colonial imperialist tool" and announced their plans to withdraw from it in favor of "indigenous mechanisms for the consolidation of peace and justice".
-Burundi, the first African country to leave the ICC in October 2017 citing the Court’s alleged bias against African leaders., has expressed support for the decision of the AES to withdraw from the Rome Statute (the founding treaty of the ICC).
-The ICC has not been accepted by China, Russia, or the USA, with the USA having sanctioned some ICC court judges.
+In September 2025, the AES criticized the International Criminal Court as "a neo-colonial imperialist tool" and announced plans to withdraw from it in favor of "indigenous mechanisms for the consolidation of peace and justice".
+Burundi, the first African country to leave the ICC in October 2017 citing the Court's alleged bias against African leaders, expressed support for the decision of the AES.
+In July 2026, the ICC confirmed that the AES states had initiated the one-year withdrawal process.

-APSA-Sahel
+Food security

-The AES has created the Alliance of Agricultural Seed Producers of the Sahel (APSA-Sahel) to strengthening regional food sovereignty and promote seed systems locally adapted to the Sahel's climate.
-The initiative is designed to reduce dependence on foreign seed imports, promote indigenous seed varieties, and increase seed research, production, and distribution in the sahel.
+The AES has created the Alliance of Agricultural Seed Producers of the Sahel (APSA-Sahel) to strengthen regional food sovereignty and promote seed systems locally adapted to the Sahelian climate.
+The initiative is designed to reduce dependence on foreign seed imports, promote indigenous seed varieties, and increase seed research, production, and distribution in the Sahel.
+The AES is also developing a confederation‑wide joint purchasing agency to better regulate cereal markets, build a shared grain reserve, and strengthen food security across the region.
+AES President Assimi Goïta announced the initiative in December 2025.

 AES Games

-From 21 to 28 June 2025, Mali hosted the first annual Alliance of Sahel States Games.
+From 21 to 28 June 2025, Mali hosted the first Alliance of Sahel States Games.
 More than 500 professional athletes from AES states competed in soccer, traditional wrestling, archery, and other events.
 The games are part of an effort by the AES to build solidarity under their confederation.

 Other measures

 Roaming charges for telephone communications between the three countries have been abolished.
 A joint biometric passport for AES citizens was introduced in January 2025.
-At the end of March 2025, the three members of the confederation will introduce a common customs duty of 0.5% on imports from countries that are not members of the confederation of the alliance of Sahel states.
-In May 2025, the Ministers of Culture of the Confederation of Sahel States (CES) validated the adoption of the official anthem of the confederation.
-Experts from the road authorities of Mali, Burkina Faso and Niger met in May 2025, to define a common approach to road safety.
+At the end of March 2025, AES countries introduced a common customs duty of 0.5% on imports from outside the AES.
+In May 2025, AES culture ministers validated the adoption of the official anthem of the confederation.
+Experts from the road authorities of Mali, Burkina Faso and Niger met in May 2025 to define a common approach to road safety.